inanutshellus/cura-plugin-pause-at-height-filament-swap/README.md

 * Click "Extensions" &gt; "Post Processing" &gt; Modify G-Code
 * The "Post Processing Plugin" dialog appears &gt; Click "Add a script"
 * In the list click "Pause At Height Alternative"
+* From here, each option should have its own documentation (e.g. "pause at a certain height - e.g. 5mm up" or "pause at layer - e.g. pause at layer 25").

 # Sources